txrxau/Onerom-EMU-Flashtool/README.md

 <br>
 Choose Eprom type.

-Serial Port 2 enabled 115200 8N1 or Disabled (Use DISABLED for GM/Holden).
+Serial Port 2: NORMAL is enabled 115200 8N1 or Disabled (Use DISABLED for GM/Holden).

 Select .bin file.